This tutorial covers:

 UPDATE /src/product/product.module.ts (261 bytes)

-Because we will not be writing a test for this controller, we used the --no-spec
+Because you will not be writing a test for this controller, the --no-spec

 command not to generate a .spec.ts